|

 London is loosing its grip on the river and narrow boats start to make

 an appearance alongside the large sightseeing cruisers.
-Many of these will
+Many of these

-be travelling on the Thames and the Oxford canal, their narrow beam making
+be travelling on the Thames and the Oxford canal, their narrow beam

 them ideal for the smaller locks upstream.
-Often now one bank of the river
+Often now one bank of the

-will be lined with, sometimes expensive houses, although fortunatly
+will be lined with, sometimes expensive houses, although

-it is rare for walkers to be excluded from both banks, although sometimes
+it is rare for walkers to be excluded from both banks, although

-there is a feeling that owners do not really want a right of way through
+there is a feeling that owners do not really want a right of way

-thier front gardens, in one a brass plaque reads "Right of way - No stopping"
+thier front gardens, in one a brass plaque reads "Right of way - No

 !

-Way up stream
+Way up

 Beyond

-Oxford, with its college boathouses the river moves into a private land,
+boathouses the river moves into a private

 soon the locks are manually operated (from Kings